M365 Legacy TLS Cipher Suites Deprecation – Oct 20, 2025

 Dear AMS Users,

-Please note that the systems below will be unavailable on Saturday, June 7 from 5 a.m. to 12 p.m. due to system maintenance:
+Please note that the systems below will be unavailable on Saturday, October 4 from 7 to 10 a.m. due to system maintenance:

 • Academic Administrative Appointments (AAA)